 At the heart of our life as a faith community lies the commitment and responsibility to care for, support, and encourage one another, especially in times of crisis and difficulty.
-We do this in a variety of ways here at St. David’s, and want you to know what they are so that when you or a family member or friend are dealing with serious life changes or challenges you can get the help you need.
+We do this in a variety of ways here at St. David’s.
+We want you to know what they are so that when you or a family member or friend are dealing with serious life changes or challenges, you can get the help you need.

 Nursing Home Volunteers: Assist the clergy in providing worship services.
 Pianists, song leaders, Eucharistic ministers, and people to distribute materials and assist attendees are needed.

 Prayer Requests: We have many groups who pray daily for those in need as well as prayers we offer during Sunday morning services.
 To submit a prayer request for yourself or a loved one, you can submit one here or you can place a Prayer Request card (found in the pews) in the offering plate during services.

 Sunday Flower Delivery Angels: Each week the flowers from the altar are given to hospitalized or homebound St. David’s members.